OWASP/owasp-mastg/tests-beta/android/MASVS-CRYPTO/MASTG-TEST-0208.md

 ## Steps

-1. Run a static analysis tool such as `semgrep` on the code and look for uses of algorithms with insufficient key length.
+1. Run a static analysis tool such as @MASTG-TOOL-0110 on the code and look for uses of algorithms with insufficient key length.

 ## Observation